 Lisa – Mama Loves to Share

-Nothing beats walking around a local craft market childfree.
-I buy a coffee then take my time at each stall looking at the products and chatting to the stall holder.
+Nothing beats walking around a local craft market child-free.
+I buy a coffee then take my time at each stall looking at the products and chatting with the stall holder.
 Especially great in summer with the sun on my back, it allows me to feel careless, with no responsibility, even if it’s just for an hour or so.
 I love buying myself a little treat whether it be a piece of jewellery or something for my home.
 I also love having a good stretch when I’m feeling a little uptight.
 It’s amazing what simply pausing and consciously stretching can do for the body.
 It literally takes away any tension and you feel like you can reset and start afresh.

 Helen – Mama Loves to Share